Get to know Dos Equis a little better

 Swap cocktails for beertails

 Not only is Dos Equis a refreshing beverage when drank alone, but the versatility of the beer and its citrus undertones also makes for the perfect cocktail ingredient.
 But what would a Mexican cocktail be without tequila?!
 Dos Equis gently partners tequila blanco and reposado alongside a mixture of lime, agave nectar and grapefruit to create cocktails full of zest and flavour.

 Like the sound of this?

 Find Dos Equis cocktail recipe here.

 It’s the perfect accompaniment to traditional Mexican dishesEnmoladas

-This dish sounds like an enchilada, but in fact it is much more than that.
-Originating from Oaxaca, enmoladas are tortillas filled with crumbled cheese and shredded chicken, lathered in a mole sauce and topped with sesame seeds and finely sliced onions.
-Mole sauce often provides a sweeter taste with ingredients such as chilies, nuts, raisins, tomatoes and spices, though such sweetness is balanced when drunk with the bitter taste of a Dos Equis to provide the correct balance of flavour.
+This dish sounds like an enchilada, but in fact, it is much more than that.
+Originating from Oaxaca, enmoladas are tortillas filled with crumbled cheese and shredded chicken, slathered in a mole sauce and topped with sesame seeds and finely sliced onions.
+Mole sauce often provides a sweeter taste with ingredients such as chillies, nuts, raisins, tomatoes and spices, though the such sweetness is balanced when drunk with the bitter taste of a Dos Equis to provide the correct balance of flavour.